Skip to main contentArrow Right

 Before you begin, be sure you have:

-1. Administrative control over your DNS settings: Your organization must have the authority to modify DNS settings (e.g., creating redirects, workers) for the domain configured in your existing SSO implementation.
+• Administrative control over your DNS settings: Your organization must have the authority to modify DNS settings (e.g., creating redirects, workers) for the domain configured in your existing SSO implementation.

 Implement SSO authentication with Descope Flows

-This initial step prepares Descope to receive authentication requests and ultimately replace Auth0.
-Creating the flow first ensures we can support your specific use case before moving to the next steps.
+Start by setting up SSO authentication on Descope.
+This initial step prepares Descope to receive authentication requests and ultimately replace the service provider.
+Creating the flow first ensures Descope can support your specific use case before moving to the DNS redirect configuration.

-To create a flow using a Descope Flow template, go to the Flows page from the navigation menu on the Descope Console, then click on the Start From Template button.
+You can set up SSO authentication using either Descope Flows or an SDK.
+From the left-hand navigation menu on the Descope Console, go to the Flows page, then click on the Start From Template button.

 Start with SSO flow template